NanoscopyAI/tutorial_smlm_alignment_colocalization/README.md

 ## What this will do for you:
 - Given any number of directories with 2 CSV files (from Thunderstorm 2D point cloud data)
+- Detect fiducials, by looking for peaks in emissions.
+Fiducials in SMLM continuously emit, so treating the emissions as a distributions we can select the local maxima (set to top 2 now).
+- Pair the fiducials across the channels
+- If the closest pair is > 400nm apart
+  - Abort
 - Track their fiducials, if < 400nm apart (center to center)
 - Correct temporal drift
 - Align the channels
 - Compute localization metrics (10)
 - Save the output in CSV and image format

+Correction is done by a linear translation in 3D using euclidean distance.

 ### Step 1
 Log in to cluster